kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This is a proposal to migrate the [Policy Report API](https://htmlpreview.github.io/?https://github.com/kubernetes-sigs/wg-policy-prototypes/blob/master/policy-report/docs/index.html) to a SIG repository.
+This is a proposal to migrate the [PolicyReport API](https://htmlpreview.github.io/?https://github.com/kubernetes-sigs/wg-policy-prototypes/blob/master/policy-report/docs/index.html) to a SIG repository.

-The Policy Report API was developed under the Kubernetes Policy Working Group (SIG-Auth is a sponsor) and provides an API that can be used by any policy engine, security scanner, or other security and compliance tool that wants to produce, or consume, policy results, security findings, or other reports for cluster resources.
+The PolicyReport API was developed under the Kubernetes Policy Working Group (SIG-Auth is a sponsor) and provides an API that can be used by any policy engine, security scanner, or other security and compliance tool that wants to produce, or consume, policy results, security findings, or other reports for cluster resources.

-The Policy Report API is currently hosted at: https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report and is used by the following projects:
+The PolicyReport API is currently hosted at: https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report and is used by the following projects:

 **Report producers:**
 * [Kyverno](https://kyverno.io/docs/policy-reports/)